zfcsoftware/ezlink-scraper/README.md

 - Checked with the help of check-host.net to see if there is a country without Cloudflare WAF.
 Only USA - Atlanta was successful, but only check-host may have been allowed.
 Scraping failed with different user-agent values with proxy in the same location.
 - Since there was no shortcut solution, a Cloudflare session was created and a scraping method was created.
 Since a proxy is not required to pass a test consisting of 5 threads and 100 requests, 10 sessions were created from the same ip address and each session was used in turn.
 The reason for creating 10 sessions is that a single session gives 429 error after a few requests.
 - Since no proxy was used, sessions were created sequentially.
 For a project in production environment, I would set up a session pool consisting of static ipv4 addresses.
 I would constantly increase the number of sessions in the pool according to the request size.
 When the number of requests increases, I would immediately increase the number of sessions.
+- The github workflow was not added because github ip addresses are blocked on the site.
+It should work error-free on your local computer.
+A proxy needs to be added for it to work error-free in every environment.
+There is proxy support, but proxy is not added so that you can test it on your local computer.

 ## Test Content
 - Session Management Tests > Single Request Test | It creates a single session and sends requests to 2 different subdomains.